oneclick97/location-picker/README.md

 `docker-compose up -d`

 ### Environment
-Please add your machine to to the backend `.env`:
+Please add your machine ip to to the backend `.env`:

 **`DATABASE_HOST`**